rflamary/notes/linux.md

 $ sudo update-alternatives --config liblapack.so.3
 ```

-On ubuntu one must use openblas with standar lapack for numpy to work.
+On ubuntu one must use openblas with standard lapack for numpy to work.

 Note that the number of threads used by openblas can be set manually by:
 ```bash